alyosha-bar/api-track/frontend/README.md

 ### Clerk Stuff
 - [x] Clerk Production Webhook
-- [x] Backend Auth &rarr Clerk JWTs
+- [x] Backend Auth --> Clerk JWTs
-- [ ] Middleware to authorize and protect Users &rarr blueprint is there
+- [ ] Middleware to authorize and protect Users --> blueprint is there

 ### Frontend
 - [x] API Registration Flow
-- [ ] Dashboard design &rarr started
+- [ ] Dashboard design --> started
-- [ ] Dashboard &rarr more time scales (daily, monthly, weekly, all time)
+- [ ] Dashboard --> more time scales (daily, monthly, weekly, all time)
 - [ ] Supplementory statistic in Metrics component
 - [ ] API Settings

+### Architecture

+- [ ] Switch to Event-Driven Archicture
+- [ ] Configure a CDN for injecting the tracking script
+- [ ] Make something like "Push Notifications" using CRON Jobs and EDA